-to accrete value to shareholders mindful of the impact of diluting equity capital and seeking to balance that against the Board's judgment regarding managing solvency risk.
-In addition, EMU reserves the right to pursue resource equity investments consistent with its published practise and objective in that regard.
+The Board is mindful of the impact of diluting equity capital and seeking to balance that against its judgment regarding managing solvency risk.

+EMU reserves the right to pursue resource equity investments.

 Other than as set out above, likely developments in the operations of the Group and the expected results of those operations in future financial years have not been included in this report as the directors believe, on reasonable grounds, that the inclusion of such information would be likely to result in unreasonable prejudice to the Group.